Symptoms of the H1N1 Swine Flu Virus

 I was very lucky in that I contacted my health professionals within the first two days of the illness and so was able to be given the antiviral drug TAMIFLU.
 I had no idea that this drug was available for individuals like myself.
 Just knowing that I have something to help me fight the H1N1 flu virus makes me feel considerably less afraid.

 Hmmm?
-I think that my picture says it all.
-Like some type of sniffling, sneezing, oozing blob of sludge.
+Not too well.
+I feel like some type of sniffling, sneezing, oozing blob of sludge.
 My nose is like a tap and I am so congested that I feel almost hollow.

 Luckily my sore throat departed some time last night probably courtesy of all the salt water that I have gargled throughout the first couple days.